dogusyuksel/simple-messaging-protocol/README.md

 <!-- LIMITS -->
 <h2 id="limitations"> Limitations</h2>

-* sipcd must be executed before other applications' registration.
+* smp_manager must be executed before other applications' registration.
 You may use register function as blocking with timeout parameter
-* sipcd can serve number of 'BACKLOG' applications defined in "s,pc_common.h"
+* smp_manager can serve number of 'BACKLOG' applications defined in "s,pc_common.h"
-* If an application sends data to a title and if there is **no** application registered to this title before, we are calling this data as orphan. sipcd queues these orphan data and serves them when an application registers the specified title.
+* If an application sends data to a title and if there is **no** application registered to this title before, we are calling this data as orphan. smp_manager queues these orphan data and serves them when an application registers the specified title.
 Please note that, these data are not cleared.
 It means, if there will a new rgistiration to any orphan title, and if the new registration came from a new application, the new registered application will get these old orphan data.

 ![-----------------------------------------------------](https://raw.githubusercontent.com/andreasbm/readme/master/assets/lines/rainbow.png)